NakamotoInstitute/nakamotoinstitute.org/server/content/mempool/bitcoins-compound-rewards.en.md

 rules have, the mere _prospect_ of rewards will make success more likely for them.

 I suggest that Bitcoin works like this.
-Yes, Bitcoin is a great as a payment system and so on, but I think its value as an investment prospect should be taken more seriously.
+Yes, Bitcoin is great as a payment system and so on, but I think its value as an investment prospect should be taken more seriously.
 If Bitcoin succeeds, then obviously its early adopters will benefit enormously.
 And the earlier you buy in, the more you benefit.